lynndylanhurley/devise_token_auth/README.md

 # TODO

 * implement expiration dates for tokens
-* add support for multiple clients to connect simultaneously

 # Contributing
 Just send a pull request.
 I will grant you commit access if you send quality pull requests.